perennialtech/docker-tor-privoxy-alpine/README.md

 # multi-tor-proxy

-A Docker image that combines multiple Tor instances, HAProxy for load balancing, and Privoxy on Alpine Linux, providing a scalable proxy setup with enhanced routing capabilities and Tor data persistence.

-## Project Overview

-This project offers a Docker container that integrates multiple Tor instances, HAProxy for load balancing, and Privoxy on an Alpine Linux base.
-It's designed to provide a scalable, small-footprint proxy solution that can be easily deployed using Docker, with the added benefit of Tor data persistence across container restarts.
+This project provides a Docker container that combines multiple Tor instances with HAProxy for load balancing and Privoxy for HTTP proxy functionality.
+The setup is based on Alpine Linux, offering a lightweight and efficient solution for routing traffic through the Tor network.

+## Architecture

+The container orchestrates the following components:

+1. Multiple Tor instances
+2. HAProxy for load balancing across Tor instances
+3. Privoxy as an HTTP proxy frontend

 ```mermaid
 graph LR